 When your marriage breaks down, divorce is one of the options you may wish to consider.
 Divorce in Ireland involves an application to court which will result in you obtaining a court order dissolving your marriage.
 It will also give you the right to remarry.
-In order to qualify you must be living apart for four out of the last five years before applying to court for a divorce.
+Under our current divorce law, you must be living apart for four out of the last five years before applying to court for a divorce.
 However this is about to change after the divorce referendum on May 2019.
 Under proposed legislation the living apart time will be reduced to two out of the previous three years.
 We expect this change to become law within the coming months.

 As your family law solicitors, we will advise and guide you through every step of the court process and explain legal matters to you in plain English.
 We know that the breakdown of a relationship is one of the most stressful events in your life.
 As your divorce lawyers we hope that we can ease this for you by explaining fully the legal and practical consequences of the breakdown of your relationship.